Matthew Cox | Inside True Crime Podcast - Will Trump Go to Jail Is America Too Woke

 I think that's worse to those women.

-Yeah, because now you're dragging everybody through it.
+Yeah, because now you're dragging.

 Yeah.